IDMNYU/DM1123-VFS-SP19-SEEGERS/Projects/03-Interface_Project.md

 ## PROJECT 3: TIME INTERFACE
 Using InDesign, you will design a mobile interface (app) for a time app.
-This could be a clock, a time-keeper, a stopwatch, something that keeps track of cyclical time
+This could be a clock, a time-keeper, a stopwatch, something that keeps track of cyclical time, but can be any representation of time, presented on a mobile phone screen size.